kyla-pohl/qRSt/README.md

 # qRSt
- This is my implementation of the generalization of the Robinson-Schensted algorithm described by Garsia and Haiman. (https://arxiv.org/pdf/2104.13846)
+This document presents my implementation of the generalized version of the Robinson-Schensted algorithm as described by Garsia and Haiman in the paper available at https://arxiv.org/pdf/2104.13846.
+The implementation is provided in a Jupyter notebook utilizing a Sage kernel.